ErwinM/acts_as_tenant/README.md

     # Assuming the Project with ID: 2 does not belong to Account with ID: 3
     @task = Task.new  # => <#Task id: nil, name: bil, project_id: nil, :account_id: 3>

-Acts_as_tenant uses Rails' default_scope method to scope the models.
+Acts_as_tenant uses Rails' default_scope method to scope models.
 Rails 3.1 changed the way default_scope works in a good way.
 A user defined default_scope should integrate seamlessly with the one added by acts_as_tenant.

 To Do
 -----